raymondclowe/autodidact-agent/DEBUG_COMMANDS.md

 **Usage:**
 Type `/completed` in the chat input during any active learning session.

+### `/next`, `/got_it`, `/understood`
+**NEW**: Mark the current learning objective as complete and advance to the next one.

+**What it does:**
+- Simulates natural objective completion by injecting a control block
+- Advances from current learning point to the next objective
+- Provides granular control over lesson progression
+- More focused than completing the entire session

+**Usage:**
+- Type `/next` to skip to the next learning objective
+- Type `/got_it` as a more natural alternative
+- Type `/understood` as another natural alternative

+**Example Scenarios:**
+- During teaching: AI explains photosynthesis → `/got_it` → AI moves to light reactions
+- During recap: AI asks about cell theory → `/understood` → AI moves to next recap point

 ### `/help` or `/debug`
 Shows a help message with available debug commands and current debug mode status.